AgentD/diy-linux-guide/kernel.md

-# Building a Bootable Kernel and initrd
+# Building a Bootable Kernel and Initial RAM Filesystem

 This section outlines how to use the cross compiler toolchain you just built for cross-compiling a bootable kernel, and how to get the kernel to run on